 Errors: An error occurs in Python when something goes wrong during program execution.
 Errors can be of two types:

-Exceptions: An exception is a special kind of runtime error that can be caught and handled using Python's exception handling mechanisms (try
+Exceptions: An exception is a special kind of runtime error that can be caught and handled using Python's exception handling mechanisms (try, except, finally).

 An exception is an event that disrupts the normal flow of a program's execution.
 When an error occurs, Python raises an exception that can be handled by the programmer to manage the situation.